 The next big choice is between a standard GPS watch and the more expensive cellular model, which uses an electronic SIM card to be able to make phone calls and get online independently of your iPhone.
 As well as the higher initial price, you'll have additional running costs for data usage and network fees.

 Whether you opt for the regular or cellular (GPS or GPS + cellular to use Apple's terms) mostly depends on your likely usage.
 If you're always likely to have both your iPhone and Watch on you at the same time, you really won't see any benefit from the cellular connectivity, so it won't be worth the cost.

 However, if you like the idea of being able to leave your phone at home and still take calls and check emails - when you're exercising, for example - then you could benefit from cellular.

 The Apple Watch Nike+, which is made from aluminium, is aimed at those who love running and are looking for a sport-oriented smartwatch.

-The Hermès is made with stainless steel, with a unique strap and a Hermès stamp on the back.
+The Hermès is made with stainless steel, with fancy straps and an Hermès stamp on the back.
 The various versions look lovely but start at more than £1,000.
 Note that these are only available with cellular.

-We've compared the Series 3 and 4, but if you've still got a Series 0 (ie the original model), 1 or 2 the new releases will look like a truly dramatic improvement.
+We've compared the Series 3, SE and 6, but if you've still got a Series 0 (ie the original model), 1 or 2 any of the new releases will feel like a truly dramatic improvement.

-Starting from the very first model, here's the highlights of what each model added to the formula:
+Starting from the very first model, here are the highlights of what each model added to the formula: